aayala32/aayala32.github.io/README.md

-]# Hi, I'm Andrea Ayala.
+ Hi, I'm Andrea Ayala.
 Welcome to my page!

 Check out how active I am on [Github](https://github.com/aayala32)!

 ### About ME

 I study at the University of Illinois, currently majoring in Computer Science and Mathematics.
-Though I do enjoy my major, I intend on switching to Statistics with a minor in Business.
+Though I do enjoy my major, I intend on switching to Statistics with a minor in Business...
+Lets hope I graduate on time!

 1st Semester Course Involvement | 2nd Semester Course Involvement
 ------------ | -------------